 You will need to find an equity release provider and scheme which is suitable for you.
 They will provide you with either a lump sum, several smaller payments, or a combination of both.

 There are two different options when it comes to equity release, and these are:

 Lifetime house repayments

-A lifetime house repayments is the most common form of equity release in the UK.
-This allows individuals to borrow a lump sum in the form of a house repayments, allowing the individual to stay in the property, providing it serves as the main residence.
+A lifetime mortgage is the most common form of equity release in the UK.
+This allows individuals to borrow a lump sum in the form of a mortgage, allowing the individual to stay in the property, providing it serves as the main residence.

 The amount you’re able to borrow is normally between 18% to 50% of the property’s total value and the older you are, the more you can release.

-As the equity release is in the form of a house repayments, there will be interest, meaning you will end up paying back a lot more than you initially had paid out.
+As the equity release is in the form of a mortgage, there will be interest, meaning you will end up paying back a lot more than you initially had paid out.

 When an individual dies or moves into long-term residential care, the house will sell in probate and the money made will go towards the repayments.

 Individuals who take this equity release route have the option of making payments on the house repayments or allowing interest payments to be collected as part of the debt.

 You may be able to qualify for an enhanced lifetime house repayments if you have a serious health condition or an unhealthy habit, such as smoking.
 An enhanced lifetime mortgage may allow you to be able to borrow more or pay lower interest.